 - Your cement should be the consistency of thick brownie batter.
 You should be able to scoop it into your mold, not pour it.

-- If you are using cement dye, keep in mind that the wet product will always be a shade or two darker that your finished product.
+- If you are using cement dye, remember that the wet product will always be a shade or two darker than your finished product.

-- From Dave: "I found the best way to get the air bubbles out of the concrete: Once you've poured the concrete in the mold and added some hardware cloth through the middle of the concrete and then roughly smoothed out the surface, set your mold atop your washing machine and put the machine through two spin cycles, one right after the other, even with the machine empty.
-This pretty much shakes all the air up out of the concrete and has a self-leveling effect on the surface of the concrete, giving you a nice, smooth surface to work with."
+This is where your patience pays off.
+Once you've poured the concrete in the mold, set your mold on top of your washing machine and put the machine through two spin cycles, one right after the other, to get any air bubbles out.
+This shakes the air out of the concrete and has a self-leveling effect on the surface.